 This isn’t a list of your favorite TV shows.
-This is a list of the most common infinite series that shows up in mathematics.
+This is a list of the most common infinite series that show up in mathematics, along with the convergence tests.
 But if you find the Golden Girls in this list, don’t be surprised.

 Having trouble finding the basket-weaving test for series convergence?
 There’s a good reason why.
 This is an encyclopedic link for series convergence tests.